Andrew Feinstein: Collective and Your Party

 During the private meetings of Collective in the autumn of 2024, Feinstein emerged alongside Jeremy Corbyn, Lutfur Rahman and Salma Yaqoob as one the proposed leaders of a new left-wing political formation, later known by the interim name of Your Party.
 He and Jamie Driscoll formed a faction opposed to Karie Murphy and the former Unite the Union head Len McCluskey that argued for a grassroots localist federation-type movement rooted in citizens' assemblies, responding to post-political concerns and geared towards independent electoral candidates (an organisational model said to be close to Corbyn's preferred solution).
 In September 2024, Feinstein's faction sought to delay the formation of a new party.

 In April 2025, together with Driscoll and Beth Winter, Feinstein became a co-director of the company MoU Operations Limited, formed to control data for the planned new party, and as a challenge to Karie Murphy's leadership in Collective.
 In May 2025, he took part in negotiations over the launch of the new party, defending their secrecy and calling for a non-party structure in order to "appeal to people who do not already think like us and come to our meetings".

 On 3 July 2025, at an online meeting of Collective's informal organising committee, Feinstein submitted a motion proposing to invite Zarah Sultana to leave Labour and join the new party as an "interim co-leader" with Corbyn.
 The motion, which also described the party as "a vehicle for community power", was voted through by his allies including the meeting's chair Salma Yaqoob, as Corbyn and his team, who opposed it, refused to vote on the grounds that the meeting did not have a democratic mandate for constitutional decisions about the future party.
 The victory claimed by Feinstein's group led to Sultana's public announcement of Your Party and her claim to joint leadership on the same evening.
 Despite the conflict, Feinstein and Corbyn appeared together at an event supporting Leanne Mohamad in Ilford on 4 July.
 In August, Feinstein addressed the first meeting of a Your Party branch in Sheffield.
 In September 2025, Feinstein's MoU Operations collected fees from the initial controversial membership launch by Sultana, which saw 22,000 sign up.
 Two days after the resulting new clash between Corbyn and Sultana, Feinstein published a letter along with Driscoll and Winter alleging that "one side" had not responded to their mediation efforts some weeks prior.

+Following Keir Starmer's resignation from Parliament on 1 September 2026, there was speculation that Feinstein would stand in the resulting by-election.
+However, Feinstein confirmed on 3 September that he did not intend to contest the election, stating that he was "not in a position to stand this time round".
+He later endorsed Zack Polanski's candidacy.